msquare1998/HeisenbergSSE/README.md

 # Stochastic series expansion algorithm for S=1/2 AFM Heisenberg model

+This project reproduces the same algorithm as that in https://physics.bu.edu/~sandvik/programs/ssebasic/ssebasic.html

 ## Rust, yes!

 I mean no offense, but I believe that old-fashioned languages like Fortran, which lack modern features, should fade out of history rather than continue to accumulate 'legacy' code.